Class GlopParameters

 hasCostScaling

-public boolean hasCostScaling()optional .operations_research.glop.GlopParameters.CostScalingAlgorithm cost_scaling = 60 [default = CONTAIN_ONE_COST_SCALING];
+public boolean hasCostScaling()optional .operations_research.glop.GlopParameters.CostScalingAlgorithm cost_scaling = 60 [default = CONTAIN_ONE_COST_SCALING];- Specified by:

 - Whether the costScaling field is set.